 FREQUENTLY ASKED QUESTIONS

-The program is administered by the Shorenstein Center on Media, Politics and Public Policy at Harvard University’s Kennedy School of Government.
+The program is administered by the Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School.

-The Henry Awards grand prize winner and finalists will be announced in Spring 2025.
+The Henry Awards grand prize winner and finalists will be announced in Fall 2026.

 Please contact the Documentary Film Initiative at the Shorenstein Center: [email protected].